RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

 ## How to install
 $ git clone https://github.com/tatsuyai713/robomaster_s1_can_hack

-Please move "ros" folder to your ROS workspace.
+Please make symbolic link from "ros" folder to your ROS workspace.

 ## How to make controller board
 under construnction...